romtec123/romtec123/README.md

 # About me

-I am a 21 year old computer science major with an interest in software development and system administration
+I am a 22 year old computer science major with an interest in software development and system administration

+I'm also experienced with IT and networking and provide Onsite IT services within the Bay Area

 Programming languages I have some experience in: